aminrj/aminrj.github.io/_posts/2026-01-31-Build-production-ready-llam-agents.md

 - Non-technical services
   Vague prompts get vague results.
 Specific criteria get consistent classification.

-1. Reasoning field: Always ask the LLM to explain its answer.
-This actually improves accuracy (researchers call it “chain-of-thought prompting”), and you get Binary yes/no decisions are easy.
+3. **Reasoning field:** Always ask the LLM to explain its answer.
+This improves accuracy (researchers call it "chain-of-thought prompting"), and you get an audit trail.

+Binary yes/no is easy to classify but tells you nothing useful for prioritization.
 Business decisions need nuance.
 That’s why Notebook 04 introduces multi-dimensional scoring:

 class RatingResult(BaseModel):
 overall_score: float = Field(ge=0, le=10)